huggingface/blog/how-to-deploy-a-pipeline-to-google-clouds.md

 I simulated the cost based on the Cloud Run instance configuration with [Google pricing simulator](https://cloud.google.com/products/calculator#id=cd314cba-1d9a-4bc6-a7c0-740bbf6c8a78)
 ![Estimate of the monthly cost](./assets/14_how_to_deploy_a_pipeline_to_google_clouds/Estimate_of_the_monthly_cost.png)

-For my micro-service, I would plan near 1,000 requests per months, if I'm really optimistic, 500 seems more correct for my usage.
-That's why I worked on 2,000 requests as a security level.
+For my micro-service, I am planning to near 1,000 requests per month, optimistically.
+500 may more likely for my usage.
+That's why I considered 2,000 requests as an upper bound when designing my microservice.
-Due to that low number of requests, I didn't bother so much regarding the scalability but might come back into it if my billing increase.
+Due to that low number of requests, I didn't bother so much regarding the scalability but might come back into it if my billing increases.

-Nevertheless, it's important to stress out that you will pay the storage for each Gigabyte of your build image.
-It's roughly €0.10 per Gb per months which is fine if you don't keep all your versions on the cloud as my version is slightly above 1 Gb, with Pytorch for 700 Mb & the model for 250 Mb.
+Nevertheless, it's important to stress that you will pay the storage for each Gigabyte of your build image.
+It's roughly €0.10 per Gb per month, which is fine if you don't keep all your versions on the cloud since my version is slightly above 1 Gb (Pytorch for 700 Mb & the model for 250 Mb).

 ## Conclusion

 By using Transformers' sentiment analysis pipeline, I won a non-negligible amount of time.
-Instead of training/fine-tuning a model, I could find one ready to production and start the deployment in my system.
-I might fine-tune it in the future, but as what it shows on my test, the accuracy was amazing!
+Instead of training/fine-tuning a model, I could find one ready to be used in production and start the deployment in my system.
+I might fine-tune it in the future, but as it shows on my test, the accuracy is already amazing!
 I would have liked a "pure TensorFlow" model, or at least a way to load it in TensorFlow without Transformers dependencies to use the AI platform.
 It would also be great to have a lite version.